erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/migrating-from-heroku-to-a-hosted-cloud-instance.md

 Copy the backups to this location and you can access them when your inside your container.

 ### Importing your backups
-Before we can start importing we need to convert the **compressed pg dump** that heroku gave us to an sql file.
+Before we can start importing we need to convert the **compressed pg dump** that Heroku gave us to an sql file.

 Else you get these kinds of issues: http://stackoverflow.com/questions/10852631/how-to-import-a-heroku-pg-dump-into-local-machine